Jsewill/go-chia/README.md

 # Go Chia Blockchain
-## WARNING: This project is still in early alpha; nothing in this repository should be considered to work yet, everything may change.
+## WARNING: This project is still in early alpha; nothing in this repository should be considered to work yet, everything is likely to change.

 Go Chia endeavors to be an original, complete, and compatible client for the Chia Blockchain, written in Go (http://golang.org/).
-Our goal is to gain improved efficiency and code clarity over Chia Blockchain (https://github.com/Chia-Network/chia-blockchain/), while maintaining stable compatiblity.
+We hope to gain improved efficiency and code clarity over Chia Blockchain (https://github.com/Chia-Network/chia-blockchain/), while maintaining stable compatiblity.

 If you wish to donate toward the development of this project, please use any of the following addresses: